badu/wg-cc/ReadMe.md

 ## Brief Description of Folders and Files Structure

-Using the latest Go version, because it contains performance improvements, optimizations and security patches.
+Using the latest Go version, because it contains performance improvements, optimizations, and security patches.

 Folders:

-`pkg` - contains Go packages that can be used in other applications, if required `app` - folder contains application business
+`pkg` - contains Go packages that can be used in other applications, if required

+`app` - folder contains application business

 `cmd` - contains the main Go files

 Inside each subfolder of the `app`, the following files can be found: